-- Create a network of green infrastructure through the area by a 'green grid' of open spaces and movement corridors that link with opportunities for direct access to the countryside. - Establish a central swathe of open space across the land as a green link to Shrubhill Common with a wide tree belt which will assist in retaining a treed skyline when viewed from the south and south east. - Protect a wildlife corridor along the eastern side of the development adjoining Fields End. - Reinforce structural planting along existing field boundaries within the allocation to create a well-structured development of landscaped compartments with particular emphasis on enhancing existing screening and maintaining a treed skyline. - Retain an area of open space and associated structural landscaping on the more exposed south facing slopes. - 5.5 The constraints and opportunities of the landscape of the site, and views into and from the development have been fundamental in defining the division between areas to be retained as open space, and areas to be developed. - 5.6 The Master Plan illustrates a comprehensive network of green spaces including areas of public open space, green corridors and landscaped buffers which in area will exceed Local Plan standards (see Plan 4).
+- Create a network of green infrastructure through the area by a 'green grid' of open spaces and movement corridors that link with opportunities for direct access to the countryside. - Establish a central swathe of open space across the land as a green link to Shrubhill Common with a wide tree belt which will assist in retaining a treed skyline when viewed from the south and south east. - Protect a wildlife corridor along the eastern side of the development adjoining Fields End. - Reinforce structural planting along existing field boundaries within the allocation to create a well-structured development of landscaped compartments with particular emphasis on enhancing existing screening and maintaining a treed skyline. - Retain an area of open space and associated structural landscaping on the more exposed south facing slopes. - 5.5 The constraints and opportunities of the landscape of the site, and views into and from the development have been fundamental in defining the division between areas to be retained as open space, and areas to be developed. - 5.6 The Master Plan illustrates a comprehensive network of green spaces including areas of public open space, green corridors and landscaped buffers which in area will exceed Local Plan standards (see Plan ).
 This green grid would be multi-functional, including providing for informal recreation, biodiversity, areas of surface water attenuation, and visual amenity.
-The green grid then allows for the definition of a series of housing areas separated by existing and proposed landscape features, sub-dividing the site into livable neighbourhoods.
+The green grid then allows for the definition of a series of housing areas separated by existing and proposed landscape features, sub-dividing the site into livable neighbourhoods. - 5.7 The advice from the County Council's Ecology advisor is that it is important to adopt a sound approach to the planning and management of the green spaces if they are to be of genuine ecological value.
+There should be a clear understanding of their leisure and wildlife roles and ongoing management, particularly in respect of the Shrubhill Common extension corridor which needs to be managed primarily for ecology.
+Any new development should maintain a sensitive relationship to the existing north-south green corridor, including maintaining an appropriate open buffer adjacent to the existing Green Lane.
+This would also need to be managed largely for ecology.

-Plan 4: Green Infrastructure
+Plan 4: Green Infrastructure (amended)